-Tax certificates are a first lien on the real estate and bears interest at the maximum rate allowed by law (18%) unless the bidder's bid rate was lower.
-However,when a tax certificate is redeemed and the interest earned on the tax certificate is less than five (5%) percent of the face amount of the certificate, then the mandatory charge of five (5%) percent is levied upon the tax sale certificate.
+Tax certificates are a first lien on the real estate and bear interest at the maximum rate allowed by law (18%) unless the bidder's bid rate was lower.
+However, when a tax certificate is redeemed and the interest earned on the tax certificate is less than five percent of the face amount of the certificate, then the mandatory charge of five percent is levied upon the tax sale certificate.
 The person redeeming the tax sale certificate pays the interest bid rate or the mandatory charge, whichever is greater.
-This applies to all tax sale certificates except those with an interest bid rate of zero (0) amount.
+This applies to all tax sale certificates except those with an interest bid rate of zero amount.

-The Tax Collector must advertise the delinquent taxes in a newspaper which is publicized at least once a week and be of general circulation in the county.
-The advertisement must be once a week for three (3) consecutive weeks prior to the Tax Certificate Sale, and specify the place, date, and time of such sale.
+The tax collector must advertise the delinquent taxes in a newspaper which is publicized at least once a week and be of general circulation in the county.
+The advertisement must be once a week for three consecutive weeks prior to the tax certificate sale, and specify the place, date, and time of such sale.
 This sale date must be on or before June 1, unless it is impossible to hold the sale at that date due to a late tax roll.
 Then the sale must be held as soon as possible after the delinquency date.

 Purchase of a tax certificate in no way permits the certificate holder to enter the property or intimidate the landowner.

-Tax Certificates are dated as of the first day of the Tax Certificate Sale and have a life of seven (7) years computed from that date.
-When a certificate becomes seven (7) years old, it is deemed and held to be barred by the Statute of Limitations and no action on the certificate may be maintained by any private holder in any court of the state.
-The holder of any tax certificate, other than the county, at any time after two (2) years have elapsed since April 1, of the year of issuance of the tax certificate and before the expiration of the seven (7) years from the date of issue, may submit a Tax Deed Application to the tax collector of the county where the real estate described in the tax certificate is located.
+Tax certificates are dated as of the first day of the tax certificate sale and have a life of seven years computed from that date.
+When a certificate becomes seven years old, it is deemed and held to be barred by the Statute of Limitations, and no action on the certificate may be maintained by any private holder in any court of the state.
+The holder of any tax certificate, other than the county, at any time after two years have elapsed since April 1 of the year of issuance of the tax certificate and before the expiration of the seven years from the date of issue, may submit a Tax Deed Application to the tax collector of the county where the real estate described in the tax certificate is located.

-Any certificate holder, other than the county, making application for a tax deed shall pay the Tax Collector a search fee, tax deed application fee, and all amounts required for redemption or purchase of all outstanding tax certificates, interest, omitted taxes, current/delinquent taxes relating to the real estate.
-The opening bid on property assessed on the latest tax roll as homestead property must include all Clerk of Court fees and in addition to the amount of money paid to the collector by the certificate holder at the time of the application, the amount required to redeem the applicant's tax certificate and an amount equal to one-half (1/2) of the assessed value of the homestead property as listed on the current year's tax roll.
+Any certificate holder, other than the county, making application for a tax deed shall pay the tax collector a search fee, tax deed application fee, and all amounts required for redemption or purchase of all outstanding tax certificates, interest, omitted taxes, and current/delinquent taxes relating to the real estate.
+The opening bid on property assessed on the latest tax roll as homestead property must include all clerk of court fees and in addition to the amount of money paid to the collector by the certificate holder at the time of the application, the amount required to redeem the applicant's tax certificate and an amount equal to one-half of the assessed value of the homestead property as listed on the current year's tax roll.
 The tax deed is issued to the highest bidder therefore.
-A property owner or his agent shall have the right to redeem the property prior to the issuance of a tax deed by the Clerk of the Circuit Court by making payment to the tax collector for all outstanding certificates, omitted year's taxes, delinquent taxes, current taxes and interest and for all costs of sale and fees.
+A property owner or his agent shall have the right to redeem the property prior to the issuance of a tax deed by the clerk of the circuit court by making payment to the tax collector for all outstanding certificates, omitted year's taxes, delinquent taxes, current taxes and interest and for all costs of sale and fees.

 Certificate buyers need to be aware that there are risks involved with buying tax certificates, and the risks are borne by the certificate holder.

 We must advise you of the ever increasing number of bankruptcy cases being filed.
-When the Tax Collector's office is notified of a bankruptcy petition being filed, we will inform the certificate holder of the bankruptcy petition, and we urge you to seek advise from your legal advisor concerning the bankruptcy procedures, proof of claims, interest rates, payments schedules, defaults, etc. Once a bankruptcy notice is received, the Tax Collector is barred by the automatic stay from any form of enforcement or collection proceedings.
-Any activities in process at the time we receive notice will be terminated immediately.
+When the tax collector's office is notified of a bankruptcy petition being filed, we will inform the certificate holder of the bankruptcy petition, and we urge you to seek advice from your legal advisor concerning the bankruptcy procedures, proof of claims, interest rates, payment schedules, defaults, etc. Once a bankruptcy notice is received, the tax collector is barred by the automatic stay from any form of enforcement or collection proceedings.

-The tax certificates other than those relating to homestead real estate under $100 can be purchased or redeemed by individuals at the Tax Collector's Office or via mail or phone.
-Those relating to homestead real estate under $100 can be purchased from the county when the tax certificates and accrued interest thereon represent an amount of $100 or more.
-For each certificate purchased, the Tax Collector would need the following information: (a) name and address of bidder exactly as you want it to appear in the public records; (b) social security number or Federal ID Number; (c) phone number where you can be reached during business hours.
-Your payment must be in the form of a Cashier's Check, Certified Funds, or Money Order.
+The tax certificates other than those relating to homestead real estate under $250 can be purchased or redeemed by individuals at the tax collector's office or via mail or phone.
+Those relating to homestead real estate under $250 can be purchased from the county when the tax certificates and accrued interest thereon represent an amount of $251 or more.
+For each certificate purchased, the tax collector would need the following information: (a) name and address of bidder exactly as you want it to appear in the public records; (b) a W-9, including a Social Security number or Federal ID number; (c) an Authorization Agreement for ACH transactions; (d) phone number where you can be reached during business hours.
+Your payment must be in the form of a cashier's check, certified funds, or money order.
 You will need to contact our office for the amount to purchase the tax certificate.